rfhb/emamds/en/medicines/human/EPAR/harvoni.md

 This medicine is authorised for use in the European Union

-ledispavir / sofosbuvir
+ledispavir / sofosbuvir Medicine Human Authorised

-Medicine

-Human

-Authorised
+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents